grimy86/DataVista/README.md

 > [!IMPORTANT]
-> DataVista.Database.Connection constructor will read the connectionString from the App.config file
+> DataVista.Database.Connection constructor(SqlConnection sqlConnection) will read the connectionString from the App.config file.